poetapp/documentation/rdd/blockchain-confirmations.md

 ### Chain Reorganization

-Transaction gets into a block and sometime after that block becomes stale.
+Transaction gets into a block and sometime after that block becomes stale, no longer being part of the active chain.

 This is a completely normal event in Bitcoin, Ethereum and other blockchains.
 It is also the most complicated case to handle.

 #### Solution

+Miners will usually move the transactions from the staled/orphaned block back to the mempool, which should solve the issue.

-There are various approaches to this issue.
+If this does not happen, there are various approaches to address it manually:

 - Keeping track of the `previousBlockHash` of every block, re-validate N last blocks on new block, signal reorg from BlockchainReader and let other modules adapt
 - Watching the info returned by [getchaintips](https://bitcoincore.org/en/doc/0.17.0/rpc/blockchain/getchaintips/).